 Securely exchange healthcare information with other healthcare data sources create a better workflow experience and higher quality care.

 What Is EHR Interoperability?

 EHR is the first stepping stone in the process of interoperability.
 Moreover, health data exchange architectures, application interfaces, and standards allow data to be accessible and sharable in a secure manner across a variety of care systems and departments.
 As interoperability operates in the form of a process, it has multiple levels as set by the HIMSS board in 2013.
-Explore more about EHR Interoperability solution

 These are needed for one system to share (and receive) data from another.
 A good example of foundational interoperability would be sending lab results from one facility to another.